aormorningstar/SymbolicMajoranas/README.md

 Functionality for working symbolically with operators that are sums of products of Majorana operators on the sites of a lattice.
 It's still a work in progress.

 ## TODO
-- I think I'm using arrays where tuples would be better.
-Fix this.
+- Using arrays where tuples might be better.
-- Check if some functions are better if they are not mutating.
+- Some functions are better if they are not mutating.
 Also, some defined mutable types might be better off if they're made immutable.
-- Simplify and canonicalize methods should check if it is equal to the zero element of that type.
-If so, set all fields to values of zero element.
 - Implement nice printing.

 ## Author